Configuration¶

 How Configuration Works¶

-File mode (default): Configuration is loaded from a YAML file at startup and is read-only.
+File mode (default): Configuration is loaded from a YAML file at startup.
 This is the simplest deployment — no database required.

 | What you configure | What it unlocks |